hadiranweb/pema-platform-rust/readme.md

 sudo systemctl enable postgresql
 ```

-Create a database user and database for the PEMA Platform (remember these credentials for the installer):
+Create a database user and database for the PEMA Platform:

 ```bash
 sudo -i -u postgres psql